Vanxim: Church of Santo Cristo

 There is also a church in the area known as the Church of Santo Cristo, built in 1879 AD.
 During the months of April and May the feasts of the Miraculous Chapel and Santo Cristo are celebrated.

 Chapel of the Miraculous Cross

 An important landmark in Vanxim is the Chapel of the Miraculous Cross.
 It is well known in Goa as a lot of people from all over the state come here to make or fulfill vows.

 River Crucifix

 Branching out of Mandovi as one goes across the Naroa, a Cross is visible in the midst of waters before approaching Vanxim.
 Constructed by the villagers, the Cross was in the memory of a doctor, Louis Cabral, who drowned at this point when his canoe capsized while he was on his way to see a patient in Vanxim Island.

 Cemeteries

 Vanxim Cemetery

 It is located near the Church of Santo Cristo.
 Many simple graves can be found here.
 It houses an altar.

-Temples

-A temple dedicated to Santeri was built by Hindu migrants to the island in 1978.